VPN Device Migration Frequently Asked Questions

 The VPN device is one of the key components that helps deliver a secure connection to the Federal Reserve Banks.
-The VPN device provides transport encryption for all data transfers and is designed to ensure that the data transfer originated from your organization.
-Additionally, the VPN device allows the organization to manage who has access to FedLine, by designating only specific FedLine Advantage personal computers (PCs) or FedLine Command servers to send traffic through the VPN device.
+The VPN device provides an additional layer of transport encryption for all data transfers and is designed to ensure that the data transfer originated from your organization.

 All FedLine Advantage and FedLine Command customers using a VPN device.

 - What if I only use FedLine Web® or FedLine Direct® ?

 FedLine Web and FedLine Direct connections do not utilize VPN devices for connectivity, so they will not be impacted by these changes.
 If FedLine Direct customers use a FedLine Advantage VPN for contingency/alternate processing means, they will be required to migrate like all other FedLine Advantage customers.

 - Who within our organization will need to coordinate these changes?

 For FedLine Advantage Customers, a FedLine Advantage EUAC will be designated to coordinate these changes, though any FedLine Advantage EUAC can place a migration order via the CMC.
 The Federal Reserve Banks will contact an EUAC from your organization with further instructions.

 FedLine Command customers that have FedLine Advantage EUACs will leverage these EUACs to coordinate the changes.
 FedLine Command-only customers utilizing a VPN device will need to work with a Federal Reserve Bank migration representative for assistance in the replacement process.
 In this scenario, the Federal Reserve Banks will contact a designated FedLine Command EUAC and help guide them through this migration.
 If FedLine Command customers need immediate assistance, they can contact the Support Center.

 - Can I designate the EUAC that I want to coordinate these changes?